corda/samples-kotlin/Solana/bridging-token/README.md

 This means Solana token transfers are independent of the original Corda holder.

 Example:
-  - `Shareholder` bridges shares
+  - `Issuer` bridges shares
-  - `Shareholder` transfers Solana tokens to `Other Shareholder` on Solana
+  - `Issuer` transfers Solana tokens to `Custodian` on Solana
-  - `Other Shareholder` redeems those shares on Corda by transferring the Solana tokens to the redemption account
+  - `Custodian` redeems those shares on Corda by transferring the Solana tokens to the redemption account

 **How does atomicity work in DvP?**